-The greatest improvements were found in Paragraphing, Character & Setting (narrative only), Text Structure and Persuasive Devices (persuasive only).
+The greatest improvements were found in paragraphing, character and setting (narrative writing only), text structure and persuasive devices (persuasive writing only).

-The breakdown of the improvement against each given NAPLAN criteria can be found in the below graph.
+The breakdown of the improvement against each given NAPLAN criteria can be found in the graph below.

 Test data provided shows the overall average percentage improvement after an average of 10 weeks of Seven Steps lessons.
 These improvements were standardised to allow comparisons across all year levels.